EaryChow/Blender-AgX-Resolve/README.md

 ## Output Primaries
 Output primaries encoding.

-## Contrast Pivot Offset
-Offset added to the Working middle grey point in Log state.
-When offset is 0, the working Log middle grey is at where the working log would encode from linear 0.18, in othe words, lin_to_log(0.18).

 ## MidGray
 The middle gray percentage in formed linearized picture.
 Default is 18%.
+Cinema-targeted picture formations usually sets it around 10% for the theatre viewing environment.

 ## Log2 Min and Max Stop
 These two settings are only used when the working Log is set to `Generic Log2`, which is a user controlled pure Log2 curve.